Azure/Azure-Proactive-Resiliency-Library/docs/content/_index.md

 +++
 title = "Home"
-description = "Welcome to the home of the Azure Proactive Resiliency Library (ARPL)" weight = 1
+description = "Welcome to the home of the Azure Proactive Resiliency Library (APRL)" weight = 1
 +++

-Welcome to the home of the Azure Proactive Resiliency Library (ARPL).
+Welcome to the home of the Azure Proactive Resiliency Library (APRL).

 <img src="/Azure-Proactive-Resiliency-Library/media/img/aprl-white.png" width=40%>
 <br><br>